isomerpages/moe-zhangdepri/_about-zps/School Heritage and History/School Heritage and History.md

 *          Mdm Lee Yin Hui, the granddaughter-in-law of Mr Loo, joined the school’s SAC in 2010 and is the current Chairperson (2021).

 ![](/images/SchoolHeritage.png)

+       From a humble beginning in rented premises in Kampong Bahru, Chiang Teck School started its operations in1923.
+It served mainly poor Chinese homes with Mandarin as the medium of instruction.
+The school was then moved to Silat Road where a block of four classrooms and a teacher’s hostel were built.
+The enrolment soongrew to 300 students.
+The school had to stop its operations during World War II and was reconstructed in 1945 to serve some 500 students.

+      By 1961, the school had 24 classes with 1,004 students and 27 staff members.
+Zhangde (彰德) is the hanyupinyin name for Chiang Teck.
+In   August 1981, the School Management Committee decided to close down theschool to make way for other developments in the area.
+The founders, school management committee, principals and teachers of Chiang Teck School had made important contributions towards the promotion of education in Singapore.
+In recognition of their efforts, the new school was named Zhangde Primary School.

+       On 31st August 1984, the school moved to Jalan Bukit Merah and started functioning on 10th September 1984with students from Outram Primary School and Kai Ming Primary School.
+In the next few years, the school alsotook in students from Silat Primary School, Keppel Primary School and Pearl Park Primary School when theseschools closed down.